iqbalexperience/FeatureLoop/README.md

 - **pnpm:** (Version >= 8) If you don't have pnpm, install it using npm: `npm install -g pnpm`
 - **Prisma CLI:** Generally installed with `pnpm install`, but if you encounter issues, refer to the Prisma documentation.
 - **Better Auth CLI:** Generally installed with `@better-auth/cli`, but if you encounter issues, refer to the Better Auth documentation.
-- **Database:** (e.g., PostgreSQL, MySQL, SQLite) Ensure you have a database installed and running, and that you have the connection URL available.
+- **Database:** (Mongodb) Ensure you have a database installed and running, and that you have the connection URL available.

 ## Installation and Setup